-Are You OK, the website of the Campaign for Action on Family Violence has information, advice and links to various organisations that can help (areyouok. org.nz/).
+Are You OK, the website of the Campaign for Action on Family Violence has information, advice and links to various organisations that can help.

-If you are concerned for the safety of your children you can ring Oranga Tamariki - Ministry for Vulnerable Children (0508 FAMILY, 0508 326 459) to talk to a social worker.
+If you are concerned for the safety of your children you can ring the Ministry for Vulnerable Children (0508 FAMILY, 0508 326 459) to talk to a social worker.
 They are trained to help.